joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-09-23-output-transformation-server-tips-and-tricks.md

 ![Table columns](/images/2024-09-23-output-transformation-server-tips-and-tricks/17-table-column.png)

-Follow these steps to fix it:
+Follow these steps to improve it:

  - Select you table
  - Right click on table